olliejday/rl-algorithms/run/README.md

 For each algorithm we have a template for training, running and plotting interface.

-All examples are OpenAI Gym environments, but some included are Roboschool environments which requires installing too.
+All examples are OpenAI Gym environments, but some included are Roboschool and Atari environments which require installing too.

 ## Training